upclinux/upclinux.github.io/_posts/2014-12-16-legacy-mbr-to-uefi-gpt-hackintosh.markdown

 	* Bootloader: Clover
 	* Note: I use a USB flash disk with GRUB2 installed to boot Linux.
 I'll repair GRUB2 then.

+This is the profile of my laptop:

+* Laptop: Lenovo V470
+* CPU: Intel Core i5 2430M
+* Chipset: Intel HM65
+* Memory: 4GB 1600Mhz DDR3 x 2 (Kingston＋Hynix)
+* Hard drive: WD 750GB 5400r
+* Video cards: Intel HD 3000 (Works well.
+Video memory is 512MB.
+Brightness can be adjusted after modifying DSDT) ＋ Nvidia GT540M (Useless)
+* Audio card: ALC272 (using VoodooHDA)
+* Fignerprint: No drivers but can be used in virtual machines.
+* Card reader: RTS5139, no drivers. (can be used in virtual machines)
+* USB3.0: No
+* Wireless: BCM4322 (changed manually.
+BIOS flashing required because of restrictions of Lenovo).
+No need for extra drivers.
+* Ethernet: RTL8111E (use drivers from Realtek)
+* Camera: No need for extra drivers.
+* Touchpad: VoodooPS2Controller in the newest version.
+Multifinger is not well supported.
+* HDMI: Only video is OK.
+* VGA Port: Useless
+* Battery: Battery drivers
+* AppleIntelCPUPowerManagement: Yes (Set `AsusAICPUPM=yes` in config.plist)

 ## Steps

 ### Make a bootable USB drive